Snapchat/KeyDB/README.md

 ***Note that the following dependencies may be needed:
     % sudo apt-get install autoconf autotools-dev libnuma-dev libtool

+To buik=ld with TLS support, use:

+    % make BUILD_TLS=yes

 Running the tests with TLS enabled (you will need `tcl-tls` installed):